moq-wg/moq-transport/draft-ietf-moq-transport.md

 Extension Header {
   Header Type (i),
+  [Header Value (i)]
-  Header Length (i),
+  [Header Length (i),
-  Header Value (..)
+   Header Value (..)]
 }
 ~~~
 {: #object-extension-format title="Object Extension Header Format"}

-* Header type: an unsigned integer, encoded as a varint and registered in the
+* Header type: an unsigned integer, encoded as a varint, identifying the type
+  of extension and also the subsequent serialization.
+Header types in the range
+  0x00 - 0x20 inclusive are followed by a single varint encoded value.
+Header
+  types 0x21 and above are followed by a varint encoded length and then the
-  IANA table 'MOQ Extension Headers'.
+  header value.
+Header types are registered in the IANA table 'MOQ Extension
+  Headers'.
 See {{iana}}.

 ### Object Message Formats